chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

     37; union       ; 35:36 # Combine left engine with the fuselage
     38; difference  ; 10:9 # Hole in the right engine
-    39; union       ; 37:38 # Combine right engine with the fuselage and the other engine 40; difference     ; 7:11 # Trim of the left engine link with the engine shape 41; difference     ; 9:12 # Trim off the right engine link with the engine shape 42; union     ; 39:40 # Combine the left engine link with the rest of the plane 43; union     ; 42:41 # Combine the right engine link with the rest of the plane
+    39; union       ; 37:38 # Combine right engine with the fuselage and the other engine 40; difference     ; 7:11 # Trim off  the left engine link with the engine shape 41; difference     ; 9:12 # Trim off the right engine link with the engine shape 42; union     ; 39:40 # Combine the left engine link with the rest of the plane 43; union     ; 42:41 # Combine the right engine link with the rest of the plane